IRG 1: Materials Science of Quantum Phenomena in van der Waals Heterostructures

 Faculty Leaders: Cory Dean, Lia Krusin-Elbaum, Abhay Pasupathy

-Participating Researchers: Katayun Barmak, Jennifer Cano, Cory Dean, James Hone, Lia Krusin-Elbaum, Vinod Menon, Andrew Millis, Abhay Pasupathy, Sonya Smith, Maria Tamargo, Xiaoyang Zhu
+Participating Researchers: Katayun Barmak, Jennifer Cano, Cory Dean, James Hone, Lia Krusin-Elbaum, Vinod Menon, Andrew Millis, Abhay Pasupathy, Raquel Queiroz, Sonya Smith, Maria Tamargo, Xiaoyang Zhu